Resources related to “How to become a US Citizen”:

 1) Citizenship by birth in the United States.

-This one is fairly simple and applies to any child born in any of the United States, or within the inhabited territories, such as Guam and Puerto Rico.
+This one is relatively simple and applies to any child born in any United States or within the inhabited territories, such as Guam and Puerto Rico.
 This is an automatic right to citizenship and the Constitutional rights this allows for.
 The measure comes from the 14th amendment, which states:

 2) Citizenship through acquisition.

 This is another important route to automatic citizenship that helps many American children achieve the same rights as citizens.